cqels/vision/README.md

 Anh Le-Tuan, Trung-Kien Tran, Manh Nguyen-Duc, Jicheng Yuan, Manfred Hauswirth and Danh Le-Phuoc.
 ## About The Project
-VisionKG is an RDF-based knowledge and built upon the FAIR principles.
+VisionKG is a RDF-based knowledge and built upon the FAIR principles.
 It provides a fatastic way to interlink and integrate data across different sources and spaces (e.g. MSCOCO, Visual_Genome, KITTI, ImageNet and so on) and brings a novel way to organize your data, explore the interpretability and explainability of models.
 By a few lines of SPARQL, you could query your desired number of images, objects from various built-in datasets and get their annotations via our Web API and build your models in a data-centric way.

 <p align="center" width="100%">